tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_velocity_planner/intersection-design.md

 #### State Transition (go / stop)

-If there is no crossing more than a certain period (default : 2.0s), the state transits to “go”.
+If there is no crossing more than a certain period (default : 2.0[s]), the state transits to “go”.
 If crossing is detected even once, the state transits to “stop”.

 #### Stop Line Automatic Generation

-The driving lane is complemented at a certain intervals (default : 20cm), and the line which is a margin distance (default : 100cm) in front of the attention lane is defined as a stop line.
+The driving lane is complemented at a certain intervals (default : 20 [cm]), and the line which is a margin distance (default : 100cm) in front of the attention lane is defined as a stop line.
 (Also the length of the vehicle is considered and the stop point is set at the base_link point in front of the stop lane.)

 #### Pass Judge Line

-To avoid a rapid braking, in case that a deceleration more than a threshold (default : 0.5G) is needed, the ego vehicle doesn’t stop.
-In order to judge this condition, pass judge line is set a certain distance (default : 0.5\*v_curr^2/a_max) in front of the stop line.
+To avoid a rapid braking, in case that a deceleration more than a threshold (default : 0.5[G]) is needed, the ego vehicle doesn’t stop.
+In order to judge this condition, pass judge line is set a certain distance (default : 0.5 * v_current^2 / a_max) in front of the stop line.
 To prevent a chattering, once the ego vehicle passes this line, “stop” decision in the intersection won’t be done any more.
-To prevent going over the pass judge line before the traffic light stop line, the distance between stopline and pass judge line become 0m in case that there is a stop line between the ego vehicle and an intersection stop line.
+To prevent going over the pass judge line before the traffic light stop line, the distance between stop line and pass judge line become 0m in case that there is a stop line between the ego vehicle and an intersection stop line.

 #### Vehicle In a Same Lane Removal